-The Center for Bioenergy Innovation (CBI), led by Oak Ridge National Laboratory (ORNL), is pursuing a variety of new technologies to cost effectively create fuels and products currently made from petroleum.
-Through basic science research on dedicated bioenergy crops (e.g., poplar and switchgrass) and a suite of engineered microbes, CBI researchers are advancing the domestication and design of plants and microbes to produce advanced biofuels and bioproducts, including hydrocarbons for jet fuel and chemical feedstocks for plastic precursors.
+The Center for Bioenergy Innovation (CBI), led by Oak Ridge National Laboratory, is pursuing high-impact scientific and technological innovations to create dedicated bioenergy crops (e.g., poplar and switchgrass) as a cost-efficient substitute for petroleum-based fuels and products.
+Through basic science research on dedicated bioenergy crops and a suite of engineered microbes, CBI researchers are developing high-yielding, process-advantaged, sustainable plant biofeedstocks and designing economic and efficient bioprocessing approaches using microbes that produce biofuels and bioproducts, including hydrocarbons for jet fuel and chemical feedstocks for plastics precursors.

-Specifically, the CBI team is accelerating progress toward identifying and using key plant genes for growth, yield, composition, and sustainability traits to lower feedstock costs and improve year-round feedstock supplies.
-Additionally, CBI is developing consolidated bioprocessing (CBP), a process in which microbes simultaneously digest the biomass and convert it to biofuels and bioproducts without added enzymes.
-CBP combines multiple approaches and tools to overcome industrially relevant barriers to using microbes in biomass deconstruction and conversion, including brief milling during deconstruction (i.e., cotreatment).
+Specifically, the CBI team is accelerating progress toward using natural genetic variants found in plants to improve growth, yield, composition, and sustainability traits to lower feedstock costs and improve year-round feedstock supplies.
+Additionally, CBI is developing consolidated bioprocessing with cotreatment (C-CBP) as a process to simultaneously digest plant biomass and convert it to select biofuels and bioproducts.
+Advancements in C-CBP combine multiple approaches and tools to overcome industrially relevant barriers to using microbes in biomass deconstruction and conversion, including cotreatments such as brief milling during deconstruction.

 Ultimately, CBI aims to:

-- Create high-yielding bioenergy crops, which display uniform productivity and increased sustainability, by harnessing natural diversity via genomic selection in two perennial feedstocks, poplar and switchgrass.
+- Create high-yielding bioenergy crops that display uniform productivity and increased sustainability by harnessing natural diversity via genomic selection in two perennial feedstocks—poplar and switchgrass.

-- More completely utilize all plant cell wall components, specifically lignin, to funnel and improve biological production of coproduct chemicals and novel materials.
+- Utilize plant cell wall components more completely, specifically lignin, to improve production of fuels, coproduct chemicals, and novel materials.

 Research Focus Areas

-Finally, CBI researchers are employing biological funneling to produce the chemical precursors for plastics.
-In this process, microbial biocatalysts are designed to (1) exhibit ligninolytic aromatic-catabolic activities, (2) funnel heterogeneous aromatic monomers to central aromatic intermediates, and (3) produce target chemical feedstocks from lignin via atom-efficient transformations.
+In addition, researchers are employing biological funneling to produce chemical precursors for value-added biomaterials.
+In this process, microbial biocatalysts are designed to exhibit ligninolytic aromatic-catabolic activities, funnel heterogeneous aromatic monomers to central aromatic intermediates, and produce target chemical feedstocks from lignin via atom-efficient transformations.
 CBI targets three lignin-derived products (cis,cis-muconic acid; 2-pyrone-4,6-dicarboxylic acid; and α-ketoadipate) that can be cost effectively converted into precursors for commodity polymers such as adipic and terephthalic acids.

 Industry Interactions

-CBI seeks to form important industrial relationships, disseminate CBI research results, gain feedback on industrial bottlenecks and concerns, and generate information about commercial opportunities including collaborations.
-Significant interactions have occurred with various companies including DSM; Forage Genetics International; Gevo; Commercial Aviation Alternative Fuels Initiative (CAAFI); White Dog Labs, Inc.; and Phenotype Screening Corporation.
-In addition, CBI, DOE’s Joint Genome Institute, and LanzaTech are completing a collaboration to release the genome sequences of 200 to 300 industrial clostridial species.
+CBI seeks to form important industrial relationships, disseminate research results, gain feedback on industrial bottlenecks and concerns, and generate information about commercial opportunities including collaborations.
+Significant interactions have occurred between CBI and various companies including DSM, Forage Genetics International, Gevo, Commercial Aviation Alternative Fuels Initiative, Chevron, LanzaJet, and Phenotype Screening Corporation.
+For example, together with DOE’s Joint Genome Institute and LanzaTech, CBI released the genome sequences of more than 200 industrial Clostridia species.

-CBI intellectual property (IP) is disclosed to CBI’s Commercialization Council, which consists of technology transfer representatives from each CBI partner institution.
-The council reviews new CBI-funded inventions by considering their technical merit and commercial potential in order to develop an IP strategy and share licensing leads.
-Each owner institution protects its CBI inventions according to its standard practices and coordinates any joint IP.
-In fiscal year 2019, CBI partners submitted 10 invention disclosures, six provisional patent applications, four utility patent applications, and five issued patents.
+Intellectual property (IP) is disclosed to CBI’s Commercialization Council, which consists of technology transfer representatives from each CBI partner institution.
+The council reviews the technical merit and commercial potential of CBI-funded inventions and shares licensing leads.
+Each owner institution protects its CBI inventions according to that institution’s standard practices and coordinates any joint IP.
+CBI and the other BRCs also jointly market industrial interactions and key meetings.
+In fiscal year 2021, CBI partners produced 21 invention disclosures, 14 patent applications, and 4 issued patents.

 Education and Outreach